What is a Motor Rated Switch? Understanding the Requirements

 - The choice between a fused vs non fused disconnect depends on whether local overcurrent protection is needed.

-- A line-of-sight disconnect is required by the NEC unless the out-of-sight disconnect is lockable.
+- A line-of-sight disconnect is required by the NEC unless the out-of-sight disconnect is lockable or other exceptions apply.

-- A motor circuit switch is a specific type of switch that is suitable for use as both a motor controller and a disconnecting means.
+- A motor circuit switch is a specific type of switch that is suitable for use as both a motor controller and a disconnecting means when it meets the applicable ratings and listing.

 Primary Sources & Official Documentation